Hemadityamalla/ZDPlaskin/README.md

 - You can read the manual of ZDPlaskin, type out the commands in there and move ahead.
 However, I tried to streamline this process a bit by using Makefiles.
 - Before we try to run the code, we need to tell the computer where to find the libraries/files that we require.
 This is done by the following command:
 `export LD_LIBRARY_PATH=.:$LD_LIBRARY_PATH`
- -We want to simulate the evolution of chemical species under the influence of a certain electric field.
+- We want to simulate the evolution of chemical species under the influence of a certain electric field.
 To this end, we need four main files.
   - First, the chemistry reaction mechanisms.
 This is specified in the `kinetics.inp` file.
 The auxilliary script `preprocessor` converts the `kinetics.inp` file into the `zdplaskin_m.f90` file.
   - Second, we need to obtain the rate constants for the reactions.
 A few of these, which depend on the E/N values are computed using BOLSIG-.
 For this we need to use either the `bolsig_x86_64.so` or the `bolsig.so`.
 We supply the cross-sections for the reactions using the `bolsigdb.dat` file.
 This is the default filename and can be changed in the kinetics.inp file
   - Third, we need to specify the simulation parameters like gas temperature, initial charged specie densities, electric field, etc. This is done in the `main.f90` file.